 Make the Most of Your Remaining Vision: Using Your “Next-Best Spot”

 When you have a blind spot (scotoma) in the center of your vision you will naturally find a “next-best spot.”
 You may hear this referred to as your preferred retinal locus or PRL.
 Adapting to using noncentral vision usually will require magnification and some training.

-Your vision rehabilitation team may include:
+Your vision rehabilitation team

 - An ophthalmologist or optometrist

 - An occupational therapist

 - An orientation and mobility specialist, who focuses on independent and safe travel

 Assistive technology refers to “any item, piece of equipment, or product system, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.”

 Adaptive Technology is “any object or system that is specifically designed for the purpose of increasing or maintaining the capabilities of people with disabilities.”

 Orientation and mobility is an exciting discipline in low-vision and blind rehabilitation that teaches people to travel safely, efficiently, and independently in their environment.